cysouw/YAST/text/yast.md

 The following ingredient belong to this class of adjectives:

 - There are about 300 monomorphemic adjectives as summarized in [@next].
-- Additionally, there are many German adjectives, which are clearly Latinate/Greek loans, like *ambivalent, ambulant, binär, brachial, eklatant*, etc.
+- Additionally, there are many additional German adjectives that are clearly Latinate/Greek loans, like *ambivalent, ambulant, binär, brachial, eklatant*, etc. I have not yet attempted to list them all.
-- Some non-adjectival ingredients can be turned into adjectives by using one of the following suffixes: *‑artig , ‑bar, ‑end, ‑fach, ‑gemäß, ‑haft, ‑ig, ‑isch, ‑lich, ‑los, ‑mäßig, ‑sam*.
-Note that various lexemes with one of these suffixes cannot be transparently related to a root, so they are actually lexicalised adjectives, like *häufig, ständig, wichtig, gleichzeitig, abwesend, anwesend, fortwährend, dementsprechend, anschließend, gewöhnlich, natürlich, wahrscheinlich, ausschließlich, unmittelbar*, etc.
+- Some non-adjectival ingredients can be turned into adjectives by using one of the following suffixes: *‑artig , ‑bar, ‑end, ‑fach, ‑gemäß, ‑haft, ‑ig, ‑isch, ‑lich, ‑los, ‑mäßig* and *‑sam*.
+Note that various lexemes with one of these suffixes cannot be transparently related to a root, so those are actually lexicalised adjectives, like *häufig, ständig, wichtig, gleichzeitig, abwesend, anwesend, fortwährend, dementsprechend, anschließend, gewöhnlich, natürlich, wahrscheinlich, ausschließlich, unmittelbar*, etc.
-- Intensifying prefixes that can be added to many of these adjectives to form new adjectives: *bitter‑, erz‑, hoch‑, hyper‑, mega‑, schwer‑, super‑, tief‑, ultra‑, un‑, ur‑*.
-In general, new adjectives can be productively produced from all of the above by composition.
+- Intensifying prefixes can be added to many of these adjectives to form new adjectives: *bitter‑, erz‑, hoch‑, hyper‑, mega‑, schwer‑, super‑, tief‑, ultra‑, un‑, ur‑*.

 There are a few exceptions to this list of adjectives, in the sense that some ingredients that correspond to the above criteria do not allow for all functions as illustrated in [@last].
-These ingredients, as listed below, thus form separate syntactic classes.
+These ingredients, as listed below, thus form separate syntactic subclasses.

-- A small group of ingredients from [@next] end in *‑n* instead of *‑r* wenn used as a predicative head or adverbial admodifier, namely *äußere/außen, innere/innen, obere/oben, untere/unten, vordere/vorn(e)* and *hintere/hinten*.
+- A small group of ingredients from [@next] end in *‑n* instead of *‑r* wenn used as a predicative head or adverbial admodifier, namely exactly the following ingredients: *äußere/außen, innere/innen, obere/oben, untere/unten, vordere/vorn(e)* and *hintere/hinten*.
-- Similarly, a few have an extra *‑s* when used as adverbial admodifier, namely *andere/anders, besondere/besonders, linke/links, rechte/rechts*.
+- Similarly, a few adjectives have an extra *‑s* when used as adverbial admodifier, namely exactly the following ingredients: *andere/anders, besondere/besonders, linke/links, rechte/rechts*.
 - Also *hohe/hoch* and *niedere/niedrig* have a different form depending on the syntactic function in which they are used.
-- Some apparent adjectives cannot be used as a predicative head, for example *ehemalig, hochgradig, regelrecht, sogenannt, sonstig, völlig, ziemlich, zusätzlich* and *zwischenzeitlich*.
+- Some adjectives cannot be used as a predicative head, for example *ehemalig, hochgradig, regelrecht, schließlich, sogenannt, sonstig, völlig, ziemlich, zusätzlich, zwischenzeitlich*, etc.
-- Some apparent adjectives cannot be used as a referential head, for example *absolut, neulich, relativ, sonstig, völlig, ziemlich* and *zwischenzeitlich*
+- Some adjectives cannot be used as a referential head, for example *absolut, neulich, relativ, schließlich, sonstig, völlig, ziemlich, zwischenzeitlich*, etc.
-- Some apparent adjectives can only be used as an adverbial admodifier, for example *folglich, freilich, lediglich, nämlich* and *schließlich*.
+- Some apparent adjectives can only be used as an adverbial admodifier, namely exactly the following ingredients: *folglich, freilich, lediglich* and *nämlich*.
+They are not classified as adjectives anymore, but categorized as adverbs below.
+The ingredient *nämlich* is completely idiosyncratic in its syntactic possibilities and will be discussed in Section ???.

 ::: ex
 German monomorphic adjectives